TheCoder4eu/BootsFaces-OSP/README.md

 ###Development Snapshots
 See [this issue](https://github.com/TheCoder4eu/BootsFaces-OSP/issues/369) for instructions on how to get a current developer snapshot via Maven.
 There's also a [Snapshot Showcase](http://www3.bootsfaces.net/Showcase/) with the newest upstream changes.

+###Contributing
+If you want to get your feet wet yourself, we suggest you to take a look at our [cheat-sheet](https://github.com/zhedar/BootsFaces-OSP/blob/docs/cheat-sheet.md) and the [contribution guidelines](https://github.com/zhedar/BootsFaces-OSP/blob/docs/CONTRIBUTING.md).